 Sainsbury's Roundabout immediately opposite to Stratfield Brake.

-The council's full letter, dated 4th December 2022 can be downloaded here.
+The council's full letter, is dated 4th December 2022.
 The news also been widely reported in the press and TV today.

 FoSB statement in response to OUFC’s stadium update from Oxfordshire County Council yesterday: